Viir/lofty-take-home/readme.md

 ### Skipping details for now

 I found documenting the implications costs quite some time.
 The overall idea of the challenge was also to demonstrate some coding.
 Therefore I am skipping some details here and instead start with the implementation.

+> Hi Tomek,
+>
+> Thanks for the heads up.
+> I found that the text in the GitHub gist describes the robot's environment only partially.
+However, exploring the server's behavior might be sufficient to clarify the remaining open questions.
+> I described the questions currently remaining at https://github.com/Viir/lofty-take-home/commit/3b9fa55f506399eca9858c82f52a60e1ff8ed658
+>
+> Anyway, there is enough clarity for me to already start with the implementation.
+>
+> Cheers,Michael